fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 ```
 This has saved us 9 bytes.

-Although the number of characters in the file hasn't changed, we've changed the frequency of the 'c' character.
+Although the character count in the file hasn't changed, we have altered the frequency of the 'c' character.
 This allows the compression algorithm to further reduce the file size.

 ### Hello ADB (2462 bytes, 5% reduction)
 We can optimise our manifest further by removing the Launch intent filter for our activity.
 From now on, we'll use the following command to launch our app: